$0 Northwest Territories Homeschool Quick-Start Checklist

 What Challenge Exams Are

-A challenge exam is a formal assessment of subject knowledge that, if passed, earns the same course credit as completing the full course would.
-In NWT, challenge exams are authorized under the Education Act and administered through the Department of Education, Culture and Employment (ECE) with the DEA principal as the point of contact.
+A challenge exam is a formal assessment of subject knowledge that, if passed, earns the course credit.
+In NWT, the research identifies course challenges for core subjects such as Mathematics, Science, English, and Social Studies.
+Ask your DEA principal or the Department of Education, Culture and Employment (ECE) how the current challenge is administered and recorded.

 This is where your portfolio becomes critical.